Ski Resort Guide

 Large wide pistes, and several tree lined runs make it not only a great area for cruising and carving, but also one of the prettiest ski areas in the Chamonix Valley.

-Beginners are well catered for at the top of the Prarion with a wide bowl, travelators, and slow moving chair.
+Beginners are well catered for at the top of the Prarion with a wide, gentle sloped bowl, travelators (slow moving carpet), and slow moving chair (with safety bars).
 A snow garden is also situated at the bottom of the Prarion, below Chalet No.5.

 Home of the FIS Kandahar World Cup run that takes place in February, experts will love the challenging black run that the race follows.
 Big jumps and tight turns make it one of the most challenging on the calendar.